Register a trailer

 Please note that all trailers must get an annual safety inspection.

 Trailer registrations are for one year with a fixed expiration date of December 31st.
 One plate and one yearly sticker are issued with the registration document.
+If you do not renew the registration yearly you will need to register your trailer again.

-It depends.
 The DMV issues titles for trailers that are

 - over 999 lbs